 Consistent with the terms of the CPA and with the Community Preservation Committee Bylaw adopted at the May 7, 2005 Special Town Meeting, the Community Preservation Committee has been formed to administer the CPA.
-The Committee is appointed by the Selectmen, and by the represented Boards and Commissions.
-The four at-large members designated by the Board of Selectmen are Terrence P. Meredith, Roger Marcoux & Ann Richard.
-One member recently resigned and is in the process of being replaced.
-The Conservation Commission appointed Gary Lavalette.
-The Historical Commission representative is currently vacant.
-Chairman Jeffrey Lucas represents the Planning Board.
-The Board of Public Works and Fairhaven Housing Authority representatives also recently resigned and are in the process of being replaced.
-The Selectmen have assigned the Director of Planning & Economic Development, Paul Foley, to provide the Committee with staff assistance.
+The Committee is appointed by the Select Board, and by the represented Boards and Commissions.
+The four at-large members designated by the Board of Select Board are Ann Richard, Terrence P. Meredith, Roger Marcoux and Beth Luey.
+The Conservation Commission appointed Karen Isherwood and the Historical Commission representative is Gary Lavalette.
+Chair Jeffrey Lucas represents the Planning Board the Fairhaven Housing Authority is represented by Carol Alfonso and the Board of Public Works is represented by Marcus Ferro.
+The Select Board has assigned the Director of Planning & Economic Development, Paul Foley, to provide the Committee with staff assistance.

-This Plan evolved from a collaborative effort between the Community Preservation Committee (CPC) the various Town Departments, Boards and Committees.
-The Committee also reviewed other similar plans and lessons learned from other towns that have had several years of experience with the CPA.
-The Committee makes an ongoing effort to meet with many interest groups, including Town Department Heads and staff, Town committees, environmental and land trust organizations, and the general citizenry.
+The original Plan evolved from a collaborative effort between the Community Preservation Committee (CPC) the various Town Departments, Boards and Committees.
+The Committee also reviewed other similar plans and lessons learned from other towns that have had several years of experience with the CPA as well as met with many interest groups, including Town Department Heads and staff, Town committees, environmental and land trust organizations, and the general citizenry.
 The Committee is using the Town Master Plan, Fairhaven 2040; the 2017-2024 Town of Fairhaven Open Space and Recreation Plan; and other relevant planning materials for reference and guidance.

-The Community Preservation Committee encourages applicants to review these new documents and use them as a guide for applications.
-This Community Preservation Plan attempts to capture Fairhaven's community preservation needs and goals in the four CPA target areas.
-This Plan also outlines the processes by which the Committee solicits, reviews, and recommends proposals for CPA funding, including the application package.
+The CPC holds an annual public hearing to solicit comment from the public on the draft Plan and the committee encourages applicants to review this document and the Town Plans and use them as a guide for project applications.
+The Plan outlines the processes by which the Committee solicits, reviews, and recommends proposals for CPA funding, including the application package.
 It is updated every year to reflect changes in goals or emphasis.
+This year checklists have been added to the Application to make sure applicants consider all of the criteria that are required for thorough applications and excellent projects.